A Closer Look at the Rasmussen University – Fort Myers Campus

 But that excellent sense of community isn’t all the campus has to offer.
 Keep reading to learn more about the student experience and the ins and outs of the Fort Myers campus.

-As Rasmussen College has continued to grow over the years, the Fort Myers campus was opened in 2008 to provide additional access to education for students in southwest Florida.
+As Rasmussen University has continued to grow over the years, the Fort Myers campus was opened in 2008 to provide additional access to education for students in southwest Florida.
 The campus is one of six in the Sunshine State.
 The campus started its Nursing program about a year after opening and has since grown to a nursing population of well over 400 students.

 “We introduced the Campus Connect classroom a few years ago, which allows students to take residential courses with a live instructor, but also to connect with students at other campuses.
 It’s a more personal online experience,” Toner says.